Westchester County Personal Injury Attorney

 - Extent of property damage; and,

 - A multitude of other factors.

-An experienced Westchester County personal injury lawyer will know how to weigh each factor, as well as the impact each one will have on damages.
+Our experienced Westchester County personal injury law firm will know how to weigh each factor, as well as the impact each one will have on your financial compensation.
 Once the total value of the case is calculated, an attorney will ensure the insurance company compensates you fairly, and that you do not settle for less.

 An additional aspect to being compensated fairly, is how you frame the “demand letter.”
 A demand letter is a summarization and characterization of the facts of your accident, as well your economic and non-economic damages.
 Essentially, you are arguing your case to the insurance company, and helping them understand why they need to pay to resolve your claim.
 A personal injury attorney understands what facts are important to insurers when they evaluate claims.
 They will mention these specific items in your demand letter, which will enhance the value of your claim and begin the negotiation process.

 How are Pain and Suffering Damages Proven in Court?

 There are a variety of damages that can fall under this category, but pain and suffering is intangible, which makes it difficult to prove in certain cases.
 There must be substantiating evidence to help convince a judge or jury of the severity, and the more detail the better.
 Types of evidence that can support a pain and suffering claim include:

 - Testimony from an expert medical witness and/or psychological expert about your physical and emotional pain.

 - A log of your injuries before and after the accident, everyday symptoms, and how your life is impacted on a day to day basis.

 - Photo and video evidence of the accident scene and the physical injuries suffered.